Update!!! (April 21, 2010)

 I created Greeny as an experiment, if you go back to my hexagon quilt tutorial post, you will see Greeny is hiding in the background as I photographed the steps.
-From idea to paper to sewing, and finally the birth of my turtle pincushion, I created my first sea creature.
-The project went on smoothly and I never thought that I can be successful in the very first trial.
+From idea to paper to sewing, and finally, the birth of my turtle pincushion, I created my first sea creature.
+The project went on smoothly, and I never thought I could be successful in the first trial.
 Lucky me, I think!

-The toughest part for the hexagon quilting is the fabric matching part.
-I sat in my craft room with my pile of fabrics around me ***matching matching matching***, half a day gone by and I still can’t make up my mind which color theme to choose.
+The toughest part of the hexagon quilting is the fabric matching part.
+I sat in my craft room with my pile of fabrics around me ***matching matching matching***, half a day had gone by, and I still can’t make up my mind about which color theme to choose.
 Finally, I decided to have a green male turtle, this is how Greeny was created and got his name!

 He is so cute that I couldn’t help myself and wanted to make another one.
 Mmmm, maybe I should make one for my sister.
 She is as “crafty” like me, and her work is so fine that every piece made is perfect.
 I will add her works to my blog to share with you all, and I hope she will grant me permission to do so.